The subgroup identification problem for finitely presented groups: Introduction

 \section{Introduction}

-Decision problems for finitely presented groups are well-studied, going back to the work of Max Dehn \cite{Dehn} in 1911.
-It is of some surprise that a finite data set which completely describes a group can give rise to so many incomputable problems.
-The word problem, of deciding when a word represents the trivial element in a group, was the first of these to be well understood, with the independent work of Boone, Britton and Novikov \cite{Boone, Britton, Novikov}.
-A clever adaption of this problem by the independent work of Adian and Rabin \cite{Adian, Rabin} gives rise to the impossibility of the isomorphism problem, of deciding if two finite presentations describe isomorphic groups.
-To list all major results in group-theoretic decision problems would be a substantial undertaking, and we refer the reader to \cite{Mille-92} for an excellent survey of the discipline up to 1992.
+Decision problems for finitely presented groups are well-studied, going back to the work of Dehn \cite{Dehn} in 1911.
+The \emph{word problem}, of deciding when a word represents the trivial element in a group, was the first of these to be well understood, with the independent work of Boone, Britton and Novikov \cite{Boone, Britton, Novikov}.
+A clever adaption of this problem by the independent work of Adian and Rabin \cite{Adian, Rabin} gives rise to the impossibility of the \emph{isomorphism problem}, of deciding if two finite presentations describe isomorphic groups.
+To list all major results in group-theoretic decision problems would be a substantial undertaking, and we defer to \cite{Mille-92} for an excellent introduction and survey of the discipline up to 1992.

-What we concern ourselves with in this paper are algorithmic problems relating to subgroups of finitely presented groups.
-The membership problem, of deciding if a word lies in the subgroup generated by a finite set of elements, is known to be unsolvable for certain finitely presented groups, even in cases when the word problem for the group is solvable, as shown by Miller \cite[Theorem 21]{Mill-71}.
-Our interest lies in computing presentations of subgroups, and computing maps between subgroups and abstract presentations of them.

-We begin by investigating the problem of determining finite presentations of finitely presentable subgroups.
-We show this is algorithmically impossible in general.
-If $P$ is a group presentation, then $\overline{P}$ denotes the group it presents. \\